kyrran/AerialRobotics_Display/README.md

 ## Results

-This is an example of full perching trajectory, operated by the human operator, speeded up 10 times.
-We can tell that human operator has relatively longer waiting time, and more conservative perching strategy.
+Here gives an example of a **full perching trajectory** controlled by a human operator, sped up by a factor of **10**.
+It is evident that the human operator employs a more conservative perching strategy, with relatively longer waiting times.

 <img src="gym_pybullet_drones/assets/full-traj-example.gif" alt="full-traj-example" width="250"/>